-• The pickup seacock that sends seawater to the strainer must be closed before disassembling the seawater strainer to prevent the boat from taking on water through the seawater strainer assembly.
-Keep the pickup seacock closed until the seawater strainer is completely reassembled.
+The intake seacock that sends seawater to the strainer must be Closed before disassembling the seawater strainer to prevent the boat from taking on water through the seawater strainer assembly.
+Keep the intake seacock Closed until the seawater strainer is completely reassembled.